 Purim Is the Jolliest Day of the Year

 The jolly festival of Purim is celebrated every year on the 14th of the Hebrew month of Adar (late winter/early spring).
-Purim 2022 begins on Wednesday night, March 16th and continues through Thursday, March 17th, (extending through Friday in Jerusalem).
 It commemorates the salvation of the Jewish people in ancient Persia from Haman’s plot “to destroy, kill, and annihilate all the Jews, young and old, infants and women, in a single day.”

 Purim is celebrated by observing the following four rituals: